FNALLPC/spark-hats/README.md

 pre-exercises.
 This way, any potential technical/login issues can be cleared up beforehand.
 To perform the pre-exercises, connect to [Jupyter](https://jupyter.accre.vanderbilt.edu).
-You will first need to log in to GitHub and authorize Jupyter to authenticate (don't worry, GitHub doesn't transfer your password, just a secret authentication token).
-You will get a request to give me, `PerilousApricot`, your credentials.
+You will first need to log in to CERN and authorize Jupyter to authenticate (don't worry, CERN doesn't transfer your password, just a secret authentication token).

 Once you've given [Jupyter](https://jupyter.accre.vanderbilt.edu) permission to authenticate, click "Start My Server" to start your Jupyter instance.